 Teacup Labradoodles can be held in one hand or under one arm.
 They are getting increasingly popular, yet there are some hereditary drawbacks of a Teacup Labradoodle.
-Since this Labradoodle size is very little, they do experience the genetic deformities and are more susceptible to diseases like heart disease, seizures, respiratory problems, and a lot more issues.
+Since this Labradoodle size is very little, they do experience genetic deformities and are more susceptible to diseases like heart disease, seizures, respiratory problems, and a lot more issues.
 This is because a Teacup Labradoodle is initially bred from a Toy Poodle and little Labrador Retriever.
-The crossbreed is then bred with several small runt dogs to create a this very tiny dog.
+The crossbreed is then bred with several small runt dogs to create this very tiny dog.

 In addition to their small size, Teacup Labradoodles also come with a very hefty price tag.
-Several breeds are selling Teacup Labradoodles for $5,000+ because of the uncommonness and difficulty breeding this dog.
+Several breeds are selling Teacup Labradoodles for $5,000+ because of the uncommonness and difficulty of breeding this dog.
 While they are certainly very cute, they do come with a shorter lifespan and cost a lot of money.

 Toy Labradoodle Size

 Toy Labradoodles are the second littlest size of the mini Labradoodle.
 These little cuties are bigger than Teacup Labradoodle, yet are still tiny when compared to the standard Labradoodle size!
 Toy Labradoodles are normally around 15 to 20 pounds and remain around 15 inches in height.
-You can think about a Toy Labradoodle as roughly the size of desktop monitor.
+You can think about a Toy Labradoodle as roughly the size of a desktop monitor.

 Individuals that live in smaller living spaces like a condo could fit a Toy Labradoodle pretty effectively as long as you can walk the dog outside regularly.
-The toy Labradoodle has been becoming extremely popular because they not only look like a small teddy bear, but they stay the size of a stuff teddy bear.
+The toy Labradoodle has been becoming extremely popular because they not only look like a small teddy bear, but they stay the size of a stuffed teddy bear.

 Medium Labradoodle Size